Why Longwood Gardens at Christmas is Pure Magic

-Red and white light orbs hanging over a walkway lined with lit up red trees
+Red and white light orbs hanging over a walkway lined with lit up red trees.

 The historic house is decorated for the holidays

-Christmas tree inside the Peirce-du Pont House
+Christmas tree inside the Peirce-du Pont House.

 Built in 1730, the Peirce-du Pont House is the oldest remaining building on the estate and is always a popular spot to see.
-Not only is it an ideal place to warm up for a few minutes, but the house features information about the history of the du Pont family, the property, and the gardens along with artifacts and a film.
+Not only is it an ideal place to warm up for a few minutes, but the house features information about the history of the du Pont family, the property, and the gardens along with artifacts and a film, if you want to learn more.

 There are always several trees inside and out.
 The interior tree shimmers with hundreds of lights, and its sheer size makes it the focal point of the house.
 Wreaths, topiaries, and poinsettias decorate the windows and spaces within the glass conservatory.
-There is no shortage of garlands, poinsettias, and greenery here.
+There is no shortage of garlands and greenery here.

 Visitors of all ages love the Garden Railway

-Model train traveling through a lit up landscape at night
+Model train traveling through a lit up landscape at night.

 Around the garden, there are lots of spots designed to appeal to younger visitors, but it’s the Garden Railway that tops the list for most.
 For over 20 years, the miniature train has been a huge draw for kids and other lovers of locomotives.
 You can’t help but be drawn by watching it circle through the illuminated landscape.